mchung94/solitaire-player/programming.md

 between.
 This helps the rest of the code make some assumptions about the size and location of cards on screen.

+SikuliX sometimes guesses cards incorrectly when the window is so small, so if the window is maximized on a 1920x1080 monitor and there's a normal sized taskbar, the program will play the game without resizing it.

 But there are still some things to be aware of when using SikuliX on the Microsoft Solitaire Collection window:
 - Even though the window should be 1024x768, the Windows Display Settings